codezs09/cart-pole-control/README.md

 Follow the instructions (link) to install Ipopt.
 1. Request and download `Coin-HSL Archive` (free for personal use).
 2. Folllow install instruction on `ThirdParty-HSL` to install the solver library.
+For step 1 and 2, you can also use MUMPS solver alternatively by following instructions on `ThirdParty-MUMPS`.
 3. Follow install instruction on `Ipopt`.
+4. Follow install instruction on `CppAD`.

 Install dependencies for python3
 ```